 Mental HealthPsychology

-Exploring the Psychological Impact of Workplace Burnout
+Psychological Impact of Workplace Burnout on Mind

-Workplace burnout is sneaky.
+In fact, workplace burnout is sneaky.
 It doesn’t show up with neon signs; it creeps in quietly until you’re emotionally drained, mentally foggy, and Googling “How to move to a remote island and raise goats.”

 But jokes aside, the psychological impact of workplace burnout is profound, widespread, and still dangerously misunderstood.
 Let’s break it down in a human way—with stories, science, and yes, a little humor.

 Burnout isn’t just stress.
-It’s chronic stress that hangs around, takes off its shoes, and moves in rent-free.
+Rather, It’s chronic stress that hangs around, takes off its shoes, and moves in rent-free.
 It’s a combination of emotional exhaustion, reduced performance, and a growing sense of detachment from your work.

 My Burnout Story: The Smiling Zombie Phase